gowhale/LED-MATRIX-GOLANG/README.md

 My summary: An LED is a Light Emitting Diode.
 A diode is that only takes electricity in one direction.
 A LED is therefore a light source which only takes electricity one way.
 Because the LED only takes electricity one way we can wire up the LED's into a matrix to control lots of LEDS.

-In my setup I have wired up 64 LED's and control them only using 16 LED's.
+In my setup I have wired up 64 LED's and control them only using 16 GPIO pins.
 Note my code can only turn on one LED at a time.
 I use a technique called multiplexing to flash many LED's quickly that the HUMAN eye cannot percieve them turning off.
 Meaning that we can mock the behaviour of controlling many LED's at once.

-For example:
+### Configuration

+To create a custom config for different sized matrixs you must create a config.json file to specify what pins control the rows and columns of the LED Matrix.
+This configuration file is also what the terminal output works off.
+So if you specify a 10 by 50 matrix in a .json and use `go run . -debug` it will show that size matrix in the terminal.